 City’s Doctoral College offers institution-wide research-related activities to contribute to researcher development.

-The Department runs a regular series of interdisciplinary research seminars for all members of staff and research students.
+We run a regular series of interdisciplinary research seminars for all members of staff and research students.

 Our research students have an established seminar programme of presenting their work to each other in an informal and supportive atmosphere.
 Students also benefit from access to London’s world-class research and cultural facilities.